FREQUENTLY ASKED QUESTIONS

 A. Probably not.
-When dealing with stress, almost any kind of self-help is futile because most seriously stressed individuals cannot help themselves.
+When dealing with stress, almost any kind of self-help is futile because most seriously stressed individuals have deeply ingrained bad habits.
 Exercise, meditation and hobbies too often become obsessive and competitive.
 Thinking rationally about stress (or trying hard not to think about it) just makes it worse.
 Help has to come from outside, from other people.

 Q. Will massage succeed where other relaxation techniques have failed?

 A. Massage is drugless stress control.
 To the executive it means quick energy boosts and a way to cut through fatigue, to the athelete it offers astonishing muscle recovery rates after exercise, to the insomniac it brings peace, and to the lover, a new way of touching.
 It can also provide a simple but amazingly effective facial.
 Taken regularly massage can change your life.

 Q. How long does it take to work?